jeddchoi/FleaMarket/README.md

 ![image-20191215135730739](/Users/jed/Library/Application Support/typora-user-images/image-20191215135730739.png)

-You can view transaction logs when users do 'Register', 'Unregister', 'Purchase', 'CancelPurchase', 'Bid', 'Draw' or 'CancelDraw'.
+You can view transaction logs on a data-table when users do 'Register', 'Unregister', 'Purchase', 'CancelPurchase', 'Bid', 'Draw' or 'CancelDraw'.

+This page is only shown to administor account and can be accessed by clicking the 'log' menu in the navigation which is only shown when an administor account logs in.

+The list is sorted by time in default and can be sorted by transaction type, product, user, and price.
+You can search with any information shown on the list.
+You can also decide how many entries you want to show per page.
+There is a pageination navigation at the bottom of the table.

+We used DataTable javascript plugin for implementation.

 #### 15. MyPage